9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ::::

 Now, instead of applying a constructor like `JNumber` to a value to wrap it, we apply the `toJValue` function.
-If we change a value\'s type, the compiler will choose a suitable implementation of `toJValue` to use with it.
+If we change a value's type, the compiler will choose a suitable implementation of `toJValue` to use with it.